“Someone said drink the water, but I will drink the wine.” – Lyric by Paul Ryan.

 Let’s talk in threes for this wonderfully brief but loaded flog blog schmost post.

 1. James Beard Foundation Greens (as in the James Beard Foundation, but green).
-We, your humble but deserving Noble Rot hosts, Jonny Cigar (me) and Brian Quinn (him) hosted a blending event at the Brooklyn Winery for the James Beard Greenlings.
-They were all delightful!
-And the highlight was that winemaker Connor McCormack joined us!
-He, unlike Mr. Quinn and myself, has “legitimate” knowledge with respect to that whole wine thing.
-He’s really got it down and he gave a tour and I interrupted a lot to make jokes while Connor did his best to refrain from stuffing me in one of the tanks and suffocating me with the CO2 flowing forth.
+The Noble Rot played host at the Brooklyn Winery to the James Beard Greenlings.
+A delightful bunch, schooled in the art of wine blending.
+Connor McCormack, BK Winery winemaker, joined us, lending a bit of “legitimate” knowledge to whole affair.
+We were given a tour of the winery and I interrupted a lot to make jokes while Connor did his best to refrain from stuffing me in one of the tanks and suffocating me with a blanket of CO2.
 Thanks for refraining Connor!
 My wife thanks you.
 Thanks you for nothing.
 She’s furious.
-The insurance money would have been worth more than I’ll ever make anyway, so, again, thanks!
+The insurance money would have been worth more than I’ll ever bring home.
 What a great damn time we had.
 Log into the other Google (Facebook) and see for yourself here.

 3. Sinatra Simulacra.
-(The title of the next [highly anticipated] Jonny Cigar performance).
-On Thursday, April 14 in this the year of 2011, an epic evening unravels… full cocktail hour… best mixologists in New York City… twelve-piece orchestra… brand new arrangements of Sinatra favorites by Daniel Barnidge, who recently arranged music for Sting… Jonny Cigar crooning, singing, swinging, reflecting… on Sinatra.
+On Thursday, April 14, in this the year of 2011, an epic evening unravels: a cocktail hour with quaffs stirred up by some of the best mixologists in New York City, a twelve-piece orchestra, brand new arrangements of Sinatra favorites by Daniel Barnidge, who recently arranged music for… Sting, Jonny Cigar crooning, singing, swinging and reflecting on Frank Sinatra.
 An invite will go out soon, but only 75 seats are available for this one-night spectacular.
-The venue is Dixon Place, now into their 25th season.
-Their new theater on Chrystie Street is brilliantly outfitted with the best technological upgrades in lighting grid and sound systems…
+The venue is Dixon Place.